devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step6.md

-* As you can see synchronous invocation of a service is very simple and type-safe.
+As you can see synchronous invocation of a service is very simple and type-safe.
 The actual call of showResponse will technically call the remote service(i.e. VisitormanagementRestService) over the wire ( via HTTP) including marshaling the arguments (converting String to JSON) and un-marshalling the result (e.g. converting the received JSON to String).
-* Here in Devon4jRestClientImpl, there is a method &#34;callSynchronous&#34; which will call the VisitormanagementRestService and return the object of VisitormanagementRestService to visitormanagementRestService.
+Here in Devon4jRestClientImpl, there is a method &#34;callSynchronous&#34; which will call the VisitormanagementRestService and return the object of VisitormanagementRestService to visitormanagementRestService.

-* With visitormanagementRestService, it is calling the method &#34;returnResponseToClient(String)&#34; of server.
+With visitormanagementRestService, it is calling the method &#34;returnResponseToClient(String)&#34; of server.

-* The response from server will be stored in &#34;resultFromAPICall&#34; as the return type of result is String.
+The response from server will be stored in &#34;resultFromAPICall&#34; as the return type of result is String.

-After getting response, you can handle the response in your implementation.
-Here you can see that response is getting handled in &#34;showResponse&#34; method.
+After getting response, you can handle the response further in your implementation.
+Here, you can see that response is getting handled in &#34;showResponse&#34; method.